Al-Attara: Ottoman era

 Al-Attara, like all of Palestine, was incorporated into the Ottoman Empire in 1517.
 About 10% of the pottery sherds found in the village date back to this period.
 In the 1596 Ottoman tax registers, Al-Attara was listed as an entirely Muslim village called 'Attara, and had a population of 12 families and 2 bachelors.
 It was located in the nahiya of Jabal Sami in the liwa of Nablus.
 The inhabitants paid a fixed tax rate of 33,3% on agricultural products, including wheat, barley, summer crops, olive trees, and goats and/or beehives, in addition to occasional revenues and a tax on people from the Nablus area, a total of 5,000 akçe.

 A fortress, dating from the 16th—17th century, is visible in the centre of the village.

-In 1870, Victor Guérin noted it as a poor village, but one which had succeed an ancient place.
+In 1870, Victor Guérin noted it as a poor village, but one which had succeeded an ancient place.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Gharbiyya.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Al-Attara as "A small stone village on a spur of mountain, with a few olives and a well on the west."